nonercn/face_recognition-1/README.md

-# Face Recognition - Docker image
+# Face Recognition - Docker image1

 This project provides a docker image which offers a web service to recognize known faces on images.
 It's based on the great [ageitgey/face_recognition](https://github.com/ageitgey/face_recognition) project and just add a web service using the Python `face_recognition`-library.